openstack-k8s-operators/data-plane-adoption/docs/openstack/manila_adoption.md

 - Pay attention to policy overrides.
 In RHOSP 18, manila ships with a secure default RBAC, and overrides may not be necessary.
 Please review RBAC defaults by using the [Oslo policy generator](https://docs.openstack.org/oslo.policy/latest/cli/oslopolicy-policy-generator.html) tool.
-If a custom policy is necessary, you must provide it either as a `ConfigMap`.
-The following sample configuration illustrates how a `ConfigMap` called `manila-policy` can be set up with the contents of a file called `policy.yaml`.
+If a custom policy is necessary, you must provide it as a `ConfigMap`.
+The following sample spec illustrates how a `ConfigMap` called `manila-policy` can be set up with the contents of a file called `policy.yaml`.